darwinproject/cbiomes_omodels_jbook/jb/README.md

-# Sources and scripts for jupyter book
+# Sources and build tools for jupyter book